 }

 .alert(isPresented:) feels like magic.
-You hand it a binding and it handles the rest.
 But look at what’s actually happening: .onChange watches the ViewModel’s state, sets a local boolean when an error arrives, and .alert observes that boolean and re-renders when it flips.
-That’s the same mechanism as Compose — state change triggers a UI update — just wrapped in a modifier that hides the conditional render.
+That’s the same mechanism as Compose — state change triggers a UI update — wrapped in a modifier that hides the conditional render.

 SwiftUI made the dialog a first-class modifier.
 Compose made the dialog a first-class composable.
 The underlying model is identical.

-This is where the title earns itself.
-Under the hood, both platforms are doing the same thing: a piece of shared state drives a conditional UI element.
-The ViewModel, living in commonMain, blissfully unaware of either platform, emits an error.
-Both UIs observe it, both derive a boolean from it, both render a dialog in response.
+Both platforms are doing the same thing: a piece of shared state drives a conditional UI element.
+The ViewModel, living in commonMain and unaware of either platform, emits an error.
+Both UIs observe it, derive a boolean from it, and render a dialog in response.

 Compose shows you every gear change.
 SwiftUI hands you a steering wheel with fewer visible controls.
 Same engine.
-Same race.
 Different dashboard.

 Verdict: same mechanism, different abstraction level.
 The magic in SwiftUI’s .alert is Compose’s explicit state flow, gift-wrapped.